pacphi/cf-app-inventory-report/README.md

-# Pivotal Application Service Inventory Report
+# Pivotal Application Service > Application Inventory Report

 This is a [Spring Cloud Task](http://cloud.spring.io/spring-cloud-task/) that employs the Reactive support in both the [Pivotal Application Service Java Client](https://github.com/cloudfoundry/cf-java-client) and [Spring Boot Starter Data Mongodb](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo.reactive) libraries to generate custom application inventory detail and summary reports from a target foundation.
 An email will be sent to recipient(s) with those reports attached.